Alipsa/matrix-csv/README.md

 # matrix-csv
-Comprehensive support for creating a Matrix from structured text files (CSV files)
+Comprehensive support for creating a Matrix from structured text files (CSV files) and writing a Matrix to a CSV file in the format of choice.

-Matrix-csv uses apache-commons csv to parse the csv file.
+Matrix-csv uses apache-commons csv to parse and create the csv file.
 Here is a simple example:

 To use it in your project, add the following dependencies to your code
 ```groovy